NX-AI/xlstm-jax/_sources/configuration_with_hydra.md

 the following will happen:

 1. The first line reads `- config_schema`.
-This is related to the use of structured configs, which will be detailed elsewhere (TODO).
-As with all entries in the defaults list, Hydra will look for parameters in the file and append it to the compiled configuration.
+This is related to the use of structured configs and tells Hydra which values and types are allowed to be set in this file.
+You can check `define_hydra_schemas.py` to see the definition for `config_schema`.

 2. `- parallel: synthetic` means that Hydra will now look in the `parallel` subfolder for the `synthetic.yaml` file and append all parameters in that file to the compiled list of parameters under the key `parallel`.
-3. `- data: synthetic` means that Hydra will now look in the `data` subfolder for the `synthetic.yaml` file and append all parameters in that file to the compiled list of parameters under the key `data`.
-4. `- model: mLSTM120M` means that Hydra will now look in the `model` subfolder for the `mLSTM120M.yaml` file and append all parameters in that file to the compiled list of parameters under the key `model`.
+3. `- model: mLSTM120M` means that Hydra will now look in the `model` subfolder for the `mLSTM120M.yaml` file and append all parameters in that file to the compiled list of parameters under the key `model`.
-5. `_self_` means that all parameters in this file itself (that is, the `config.yaml`) will be inserted into the compiled config.
+4. `_self_` means that all parameters in this file itself (that is, the `config.yaml`) will be inserted into the compiled config.

 Note that all values that come later in the defaults list **overwrite** potential values that have been in the